 For mitigating Start-Up bids from a given unit, if the LBMP impact test in area containing the unit is met and the unit is committed for more hours in the second SCUC run (with mitigated bids) than it is in the preceding run using with unmitigated bids, the mitigated Start-Up bid will be used for that unit for all hours of that DAM.
-For mitigating the Minimum Generation bids for a unit, if the LBMP impact test is met and a unit is committed for more hours in the second SCUC run (with mitigated bids) than it is in the preceding run using unmitigated bids, then the mitigated Minimum Generation bid will be mitigated for its entire minimum runtime or the duration of the market impact, whichever is longer.
+For mitigating the Minimum Generation bids for a unit, if the LBMP impact test is met, then the mitigated Minimum Generation bid will be mitigated for its entire minimum run-time or the duration of the market impact, whichever is longer.